KQM-git/TCL/equipment/artifacts.md

 {% endtab %}

 {% tab title="Findings" %}
 * The 4p set bonus Bubble Damage is considered Physical Damage and can be boosted by Physical Resistance Reduction (eg: Superconduct).
+* The 4p set bonus Bubble Damage is not a blunt hit and does not shatter frozen enemies.
 * The 4p set bonus Bubble Damage is independent of enemy defense.
 * All healing from the 4p set holder gets calculated for the Bubble Damage including overflow heals.
   * The 4p set bonus counts initial heal as part of the Sea-Dyed Foam bubble damage.